albertoursino/graphs-comparison/README.md

 Below we will present some important experiments we have decided to do, and their goals:

 - **Centralities of cities**: calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.
-- **Graphs feature**: extract the graphs feature and compare them with the intention of looking at the differences and maybe extract some interesting results.
+- **Graphs features**: extract the graphs features and compare them with the intention of looking at the differences and maybe extract some interesting results.
 - **Distances between cities**: analyze some graphs paths (e.g. the shortest path from two cities in both graphs) and try to find similarities.
 - **Clustering**: compute clusters on both graphs and compare them in order to find some similar clusters.
 - [*in progress...*]